chungg/chungg.github.io/_posts/2021-09-06-dataframes.markdown

 %timeit df.filter(pa.compute.is_in(df['Group1'], value_set=pa.array(['AAA', 'BBB'])))
 33.8 ms ± 990 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)

+# not applicable in datatable, need to chain with or

 %timeit df[df['Group1'].isin(['AAA', 'BBB'])]
 30.6 ms ± 634 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)